 HomeBlogPatientSimple Facts: What is the GeneSight Test ?
 Simple Facts: What is the GeneSight Test ?
-March 7, 2024Patient What is the GeneSight test?
+This material has been reviewed for accuracy by: Richard Brunner, PharmD March 7, 2024Patient What is the GeneSight test?
 Our Simple Facts video below breaks it down for you in less than a minute.
 Have you ever tried putting a puzzle together without seeing the picture?
 That’s what the trial and error process with mental health medications can feel like.
 Trying to piece it all together.
 Not sure if you’re on the right track.
 Enter the GeneSight test.
 It’s a genetic test taken by a quick cheek swab that may help your clinician understand how your genes influence how you metabolize or respond to FDA approved medications commonly used to treat depression, anxiety, ADHD, and other mental health conditions.
 For instance, it can reveal if you’re a fast metabolizer, which may mean you need a higher dose for certain medications to be effective.
 Or if you’re a slow metabolizer, a lower dose may reduce the chance of unwanted side effects.
 Combined with insights from a comprehensive medical exam, the GeneSight test may finally make a puzzle come together, revealing a full picture of a happier, healthier, you.
 Still have more questions?
 Visit our product page.
 For more simple facts on GeneSight, take a look at How much does the GeneSight test cost?
 Our articles are for informational purposes only and are reviewed by our Medical Information team, which includes PharmDs, MDs, and PhDs.
 Do not make any changes to your current medications or dosing without consulting your healthcare provider.
 The GeneSight test must be ordered by and used only in consultation with a healthcare provider who can prescribe medications.
 As with all genetic tests, the GeneSight test results have limitations and do not constitute medical advice.
 The test results are designed to be just one part of a larger, complete patient assessment, which would include proper diagnosis and consideration of your medical history, other medications you may be taking, your family history, and other factors.
 If you are a healthcare provider and interested in learning more about the GeneSight test, please contact us at 855.891.9415.
 If you are a patient, please talk with your doctor to see if the GeneSight test may be helpful.
-Healthcare Provider Overcoming Side Effect Concerns: Leveraging Pharmacogenomic Insights to Inform Depression and Anxiety Medication Selection Whitnee Brown, a lifelong resident now practicing in Birmingham, Alabama has nearly an entire alphabet following her name, abbreviations for degrees and certifi...
+Patient BIPOC (formerly Minority) Mental Health Month: Breaking Stigma, Building Trust Despite many efforts to stem it, stigma around mental health still exists, particularly in BIPOC (Black, Indigenous, and People of Color) communities.
+July mark...
+Read more Patient Long-Term Effects of Antidepressants: What Research Shows Anyone who’s ever taken antidepressants for an extended period of time has probably wondered whether they’ll experience long-term effects: After years ...
+Read more Patient Have a Mindful Summer: Take a Breather with These Simple Exercises Summer is a great time to kick back and relax—if you can find the time.
+Managing the hustle and bustle of kids off school, planning for fun summer activities an...
+Read more Patient Which Mental Health Provider Should I Consider?
+A Symptom-Based Guide The support of a good healthcare provider can make all the difference when you’re struggling with your mental health.
+But how do you connect to one in a sea of ...
+Read more Patient One explanation for why we experience Side Effects?
+Understanding Your Genetic Response to Antidepressants Antidepressants often play an essential role in helping patients with their mental health conditions.
+But as many patients can attest, it’s frustrating when...
+Read more Patient Barriers at Every Turn: How Systemic and Social Factors Block Men from Mental Health Care Taking the important step of seeking care for mental health isn’t always an easy decision.
+Uncertainty about the need for care, social stigmas associated wi...
+Read more Healthcare Provider Overcoming Side Effect Concerns: Leveraging Pharmacogenomic Insights to Inform Depression and Anxiety Medication Selection Whitnee Brown, a lifelong resident now practicing in Birmingham, Alabama has nearly an entire alphabet following her name, abbreviations for degrees and certifi...
 Read more Patient Concerns about Mental Health Medication Side Effects Remain a Barrier to Getting Help for Those Diagnosed with Depression and Anxiety Lisa Roberts has raised a family, reached an impressively high level in her career, and was an anchor for her mother and other family members.
 When, within ...
 Read more Patient Common Antidepressant Side Effects Taking an antidepressant can be an effective way to help treat a mental health condition like depression or anxiety.
 However, these medications can also cre...
 Read more Patient MTHFR Mutations: Clinical Implications and Management Strategies MTHFR mutations—changes in the methylenetetrahydrofolate reductase (MTHFR) gene—have gained increased attention in the medical community due to their potent...
-Read more Patient Can an App Help Me Manage My Anxiety?
-Health and wellness smartphone apps have become so common that if you can name a health goal, desire or condition, you can probably find an app for it.
-N...
-Read more Patient Black Trailblazers of Psychiatry and Mental Health: A Legacy of Healing and Advocacy As we celebrate Black History Month, we want to recognize a few individuals who have made extraordinary contributions to the field of psychiatry and mental heal...
-Read more Patient Mindful Moments: Tips for Anxiety If a well-meaning friend or family member has ever told you to “just breathe” when you’re feeling worked up or stressed out, you’d be forgiven if you felt l...
-Read more Patient Hints To Help You Have A Better New Year The holidays have ended, and a new year has begun—a time when many embrace a fresh start by setting New Year’s resolutions.
-This year, why not consider s...
-Read more Patient Movement as Medicine: Solutions for Anxiety Moving forward.
-It sounds like a nice idea, especially when you’re feeling stuck deep in the throes of an anxiety spiral.
-But it turns out that physically m...
-Read more Patient Weight-Loss Drugs and Mental Health: What You Need to Know New medications for weight loss seem to be flying off pharmacy shelves these days.
-But could they be linked to mental health conditions?
-Researchers are ...
 Read more Learn more Learn more about GeneSight How to talk to your provider View our clinical studies

 Healthcare Provider Overcoming Side Effect Concerns: Leveraging Pharmacogenomic Insights to Inform Depression and Anxiety Medication Selection Whitnee Brown, a lifelong resident now practicing in Birmingham, Alabama has nearly an entire alphabet following her name, abbreviations for degrees and certifi...
 Read more